RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 This component fixes that.
 There are two install options.
 The first option sets all creatures' challenge rating equal to their level, which results in extremely fast leveling as the game progresses.
 The second option, which is the recommended version, sets CR to slightly below their level after level 9.
 Neither option will affect early game enemies much, but midgame and endgame enemies will now grant XP appropriate to the challenge they pose.

---Faster Targos--

-This component allows the player to skip most of the Targos questline.
-The first time you speak with Shawford Crale, you can trigger the goblin invasion with Vghotan, Ghotrag, and Caballus by saying "Did you hear that?" midway through the dialogue.

---Faster Horde Fortress--

-This component rigs the front gate of the Horde Fortress so that you can force it open and attack the fortress head on rather than sneaking through the tunnels.
-It also adds additional ways to get inside Guthma's cabin.

---Faster Ice Temple--

-Getting through the Ice Temple is one of the slowest parts of IWD2, with lots of disconnected plot triggers and quest items.
-This component makes it so some of the locked doors in the temple that normally require keys or the lightning machine to open are now either open by default or pickable.
-This component also allows you to skip the whole area by tearing down the wall through brute force.
-If you deal enough damage to the Ice Wall Fault in the northwest corner of the exterior map (the one with Sherincal and the Remorhazes), the wall will collapse and you can proceed to the next area.
-Destroying the wall is extremely difficult, however, as the wall has tremendous damage resistances, lots of HP, and deals cold damage whenever it is struck.
+--More Interesting Alternative to the Palisade Quests--

+This component offers a more exciting alternative to the quests you'd normally have to do at the Palisade.
+When you first talk to Shawford, rather than agree to do his "special assignments," you can simply choose to stand guard at your posts until the goblins attack.
+This jumps you straight to the Palisade battle, which will be more difficult and involve more enemies (e.g. because you didn't repair the wall, and Isherwood couldn't pick off as many goblins before running out of arrows).
+If you manage to win this more difficult battle, you get extra experience equal to the experience you would've gotten for completing the quests.

+--Add Additional Ways to Progress Through Certain Areas--

+This component includes several changes that make certain areas more nonlinear and add some more opportunities to use certain niche spells and skills.

+* If you want to try attacking the Horde Fortress head on, you can bash open the gate to the inner fortress with a Knock spell.
+While inside, one of the enemies drops a wardstone that will open the gate to Guthma's cabin, though you could also sneak in by opening a grate on the roof.
+With the wardstone, you can also head into Goblin Warrens from the opposite direction you normally would, fight your way through, and come out the other side.
+* Several locks in the Ice Temple that previously required keys or the lightning machine to open can be picked.
+* In the Severed Hand, the door to the bridge between the War Tower and the Wizard Tower is unlocked from the start, so if you have a way to make the party fly or teleport, you can reach Orrick's study by going over the gap in the bridge.
+* Riki no longer requires you to fight Iyachtu Xvim or make a deal with him to proceed to the final bosses.
+However, if you didn't defeat Iyachtu Xvim or ally with him, you will have to survive unkillable glabrezus while fighting the final bosses, and the bosses will be tougher in the second phase because you didn't purify the radiant pool.

 --Faster Wandering Village--

-This component lets you delve all the way through the Fell Wood and fight the Will o' Wisps the first time you go there, rather than having to go through it three times for the three quests.
+This component reduces the backtracking required by the Wandering Village quests.
+You can now travel to all three sections of the Fell Wood the first time you go there (allowing you to meet the dryad, collect the horn, and fight the Will o' Wisps), rather than having to go through it three times for the three quests.

-The component also allows you to skip all of the Wandering Village questlines and the Fell Wood Maze by going straight to the exit.
-Enter the Fell Wood where the spirit greets you, choose the east exit to the treant area, and the exit to the next area will already be open.

-It is still possible to complete all of the Wandering Village quests with this component installed.

---Faster Black Raven Monastery--

-This component allows you to skip the Black Raven Monastery trials without having to kill the monks.
-The locked door in the monastery basement can now be picked.

---Faster Underdark--

-This component lets you skip the Viciscamera questline.
-You should be able to force open the doors to the mind flayer city and proceed without doing any chores for Malavon.

 --Faster Dragon's Eye--

-Dragon's Eye and the time paradox questline in Lord Pyros' Domain have long been the low point of IWD2, with massive amounts of backtracking, numerous plot triggers with few clues to indicate where you're supposed to go, and very little reward for the immense amount of time you have to invest in the game just to get through it.
-This component makes two of the mandatory side quests in Dragon's Eye optional.
+This component reduces the backtracking necessary to get through Dragon's Eye by making the alchemy quests optional.
+You should now be able to fight your way through the third floor of Dragon's Eye without having to go back to previous floors.

+* A powerful mind-shielding spell like Impervious Sanctity of Mind or Mind Blank can allow you to pass under the Eye of Sseth without needing to become a histachii.
+(This is PnP-accurate; Mind Blank normally protects against an Antipathy spell).
-Opening the door in the third floor of Dragon's Eye no longer requires you to put poison in the four pools in the area; you just have to kill Thorasskus.
-In addition, you can pass under the Eye of Sseth without being a histachii.
+* Opening the door in the third floor of Dragon's Eye no longer requires you to put poison in the four pools in the area; you just have to kill Thorasskus.

---Faster Severed Hand--

-The Severed Hand can also take a fair amount of time, and while it's not nearly as monotonous as Dragon's Eye or the Ice Temple, some parts of it can still be very slow.
-This component adds Ruinlord Argos Val to Isair and Madae's throne room.
-If you have a very high Bluff score, you can convince him to introduce you to Isair and Madae without having to do any of the other quests in the Severed Hand.

-This component also makes it so you do not need to defeat Iyachtu Xvim before going to the final boss (though in this case you'll have to fight the glabrezus in the final battle).
+* The timed gate with the slime trap opens after 60 seconds rather than 24 in-game hours.

+The alchemy quests can still be completed; you can still make histachii brew and poison vials.
+These items still offer benefits: the histachii brew allows you to sneak past yuan-ti without them attacking you, and the poison vials can now be used as consumables to poison your weapon as per the Envenom Weapon ability.

 --Shorten the Dragon's Eye time loop questline to a single battle--